SubhrangshuBit/SubhrangshuBit.github.io/index.md

 <summary>Topics of interest</summary>

 * Intersection of video and language understanding.
-* Representing different modalities of data as a graph.
+* Are models capable of continually learning new tasks on videos?
-* Can we stop training to align embeddings from different foundation models?
+* Can we stop training to align embeddings from different off-the-shelf foundation models?
 </details>

 ------------------------------------------------------------------------